lilygoose89/eco-trails/_tours/DL1.md

       Head to Doi Luang National Park.
 The drive will take approximately one and a half hours.
   - item: >-
-      Arrive at starting point for the hike to the Summit.
+      Arrive at starting point for the hike to the summit.
 The hike will take approximately 4 to 5 hours to reach the peak.
 The trail to the peak is incredibly scenic with panoramic views.
   - item: >-